zinga331/simon-db/README.md

 1. Web service - Caddy, Node.js, Express
 1. Database service - MongoDB

-The `simon-db` application starts where we left off with the `simon-service` application and then integrate with the database service.
 We use a cloud service called MongoDB Atlas for our database service.
 Once we are connected to Atlas, we can make service calls to MongoDB from our web service.
 This involves specifying the database service endpoint and making services calls like the following.

 ```Javascript
 const { MongoClient } = require('mongodb');